strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0.6 =
+* BUG: Fixed bug where if users unchecked all optional lists options, the plugin would not remove them from the lists.
+(Thanks, Darlene)

+= 1.0.5 =
+* ENHANCEMENT: Won't try to subscribe/unsubscribe if the user doesn't have an email address.
+Doesn't come up often in WP, but can.

+= 1.0.4 =
+* BUG: Avoiding warnings in some cases where levels have been deleted.

 = 1.0.3 =
 * BUG: Removed add_settings_error call to avoid fatal error on front end.
 Wasn't using it.